✨ Software.com is now Antenna. Read more →

 Go to claude.ai/analytics/api-keys and create a new API key with the read:analytics scope.
 You must be a Primary Owner of your Claude.ai Enterprise organization and have analytics enabled.

-Add your API key to app.software.com
+Add your API key to app.antenna.dev

 The Analytics API key is different from standard Claude API keys.
 It provides read-only access to organization-level usage analytics.